The Evil Dead (1981) Vs Evil Dead (2013)

 Clearly the most important section for any horror: but what film can't be improved by lashing of fake blood and stomach churning deaths?
 I know I'd have sat more contented through La La Land if about twenty minutes in the whole cast was brutally murdered on screen, then it just ended.

 1981 Evil Dead is still gloriously gory, I have no idea how many pints of blood were used, but it was several arms full, some legs and much more.
 There was creativity in the carnage, with severed heads (Day of the Dead had a very similar kill scene four years later).
-However, the 2013 team clearly spent a long time making sure their gore level added to the originality's.
+However, the 2013 team clearly spent a long time making sure their gore level added to the original's.

 The licking the stanley knife scene still makes me recoil.
 There really is a lot to like about both film's commendable commitment to shocking, though, and when you consider the original is 35 years old, that's some achievement that it holds up.

 Anyone who reads Bedsit Cinema will know how much I love practical effects, which means all four of you, and Fede Alvarez who directed the remake clearly feel the same.
 If he's right that there's 100% no CGI in Evil Dead, then kudos to him and the effects team.
 However, considering it was a small budget film made thirty four years ago nearly, The original takes some beating for creativity.

 I mean, this one is easy.
 The original.
 Done!

 Yeah, because we watch horror for fine performances...
 Some of the acting in The Evil Dead is a bit ropey, but the same can be said of the second, and Bruce Campbell's iconic performance as Ash is what has kept the series going since.
 Although there is none of the flippant humour Ash develops in the subsequent films, and rather good but recently cancelled Ash vs Evil Dead series.